akram-mohammad/greatplaces/README.md

 # greatplaces
-Flutter app consists of adding places images and locations.
+Flutter app consists of adding places images and locations using Google Maps.